Skip to content

 Name Direction Description

-result out Bitvector to store result in
+result out Bitvector to store result in.
+Pre-sized to the operand length by the helper if needed.

-a in First bitvector operand
+a in First bitvector operand.

-b in Second bitvector operand
+b in Second bitvector operand.

 Usage example (from documentation)